+Can too many almonds be bad for you?
 For those not allergic almonds, there are a few other potential downsides to almonds when eaten in large amounts — mainly that they provide a high amount of calories and too much vitamin E in some cases.
 Eating too many nuts can trigger weight gain, cause certain medicine interactions (like vitamin E overdose) and might lead to gastrointestinal problems in some, but this is usually only a risk if you consume a very high amount.
 As with all sources of healthy fats, they should make up a substantial part of your diet, but portion control is important.

 One final note is that raw almonds have the potential to carry bacteria, which is why the USDA requires them to be processed.
-In rare cases, salmonella and e-coli have been carried by raw almonds, so as of 2007, raw, untreated California almonds aren’t technically available in the U.S. — although most people experience no problems eating raw almonds.
+In rare cases, salmonella and E. coli have been carried by raw almonds, so as of 2007, raw, untreated California almonds aren’t technically available in the U.S. — although most people experience no problems eating raw almonds.

 Get FREE Access!